 If you’re thinking of upgrading your current water heating system to a tankless option, there are two options: gas-fired and electric.
 While the gas-fired option is more expensive, it can qualify for a federal tax credit of up to $300 and is more efficient than the electric alternative.

-To learn more about your hot water heater options, call the heating and cooling experts at Tyler Heating & Air Conditioning today!
+To learn more about your hot water heater options, call the heating and cooling experts at Tyler Heating, Air Conditioning, Refrigeration LLC today!
 Just dial 203-378-4700.